Optimization for L1-Norm Error Fitting via Data Aggregation: Computational Experiment

 \subsection{L1 Principal Component Analysis}

-The MATLAB code from Markopoulos et el. \cite{Markopoulos} is used to solve \eqref{def_l1_pca_max} and the aggregated problem, where the aggregated problem must use adjusted data as described in Section \ref{sectoin_application}.
-Let \textsf{MKP} and \textsf{AID} denote the algorithm in \cite{Markopoulos} and the AID algorithm.
-For the tolerance of AID, we use 0.
-This implies that the algorithm terminates only if the optimality condition is satisfied.
+Although AID does not guarantee optimality for \eqref{def_l1_pca_max}, we still use the exact algorithm of Markopoulos et al. \cite{Markopoulos} implemented in MATLAB to maintain solution accuracy of the aggregated problems, where the aggregated problem uses the adjusted data as described in Section \ref{sectoin_application}.
+Let MKP and AID denote the algorithm in Markopoulos et al. \cite{Markopoulos} and the AID algorithm.
+We first check the performance of AID against MKP for small instances.
+Then, we check the performance of AID against other benchmark heuristics in the literature for larger instances: Kwak \cite{Kwak:08}, Markopoulos et al. \cite{markopoulos2017efficient}, and Nie et al. \cite{Nie-etal:11} are denoted by Kwak, BF, and Nie, respectively.
 Unlike the other problems, the instance we consider for \eqref{def_l1_pca_max} is small, while the aggregated problem is very sensitive to changes in the data matrix.
 Hence, the tolerance of AID (\textit{tol} in Algorithm \ref{algo_aid}) is set to zero.

 The initial clusters are generated by the projected data $A\bar{X}$, where $\bar{X}$ is the $m$ by $p$ principal component matrix obtained by the standard $L_2$ PCA.
 The procedure is motivated by the assumption that $L_2$ PCA gives a good initial solution to the $L_1$ PCA problem.
 Also, the computational cost is relatively inexpensive.